-- requirements with respect to protection of the natural environment and habitat protection. - 5.
-To continue a program of removing storm sewer discharges to the sanitary sewer system. - 6.
+- 5. To continue a program of removing storm sewer discharges to the sanitary sewer system. - 6.
 To utilize natural water courses, where appropriate, for conveyance of storm water run-off from serviced areas, subject to statutory provisions for utilization and alteration of watercourses.
 In so doing, Council will ensure that appropriate planning, design, and engineering techniques are employed to minimize any impact that alteration of the natural water flow may have.